What Is A Point Of Sale System?

 – Customer relations management.
 Create loyalty by offering reward points and collecting customer data to use in marketing campaigns.

-Build A POS System
+Can I Build A POS System?

 Getting started: The good news is that it’s pretty easy and it won’t cost a lot.
 To get started you will need any Windows computer, laptop, or tablet and some optional devices.
 You can build a POS system with just a computer, an inkjet printer, and Retail Plus Point Of Sale software.

 This is enough to start selling and printing invoices.
 The optional devices are used to streamline the process and create a regular checkout experience for the customer.
-These include an automatic cash drawer, a receipt printer, and a barcode scanner.
+They include an automatic cash drawer, a receipt printer, and a barcode scanner.
 These are called “POS hardware” and there is something you should know about them.

 The well-kept little secret: You can buy POS hardware for the same price as any point of sale systems dealer can.
 Receipt printers, cash drawers, and barcode scanners are all commodities and can be ordered online from Amazon, Office Depot, or Staples.
 To build a POS system is no more difficult and in some cases easier, than installing a printer.
 Planning to build a POS system has never been easier.

 What to buy: In order to build a POS system, it’s important to understand that POS hardware is all pretty generic in that the different brands work in substantially the same way.
 When shopping for hardware look for the following:

 – Epson or Star USB receipt printers.
 Get a “thermal” model.
 These are faster and quieter than the impact or inkjet printers.

 – AFP automatic cash drawers.
 These plug into the back of the receipt printer and are actually triggered from a port on the printer.